San Diego Rape Attorney – Hire An Experienced, Affordable, & Best Date & Statutory Rape Defense Law Firm Helping You Stay Out Of Jail

 When convicted of raping someone in California, the penalties are heavy and it is considered a felony.
 You will likely face up to 3 to 8 years in a state prison.
 Your may also pay a fine up to $10,000.
 This type of charge can also be counted as a “Strike” on your criminal record.
 As you can see being convicted of a rape is a has serious consequences.

-Rape Defense Strategies
+San Diego Rape Lawyers Defense Strategies

 As an experienced San Diego rape defense lawyer we will defend you by using Penal Code §261.6 that defines “consent” as positive cooperation in act or attitude pursuant to an exercise of free will.
 We will also use insufficient evidence, question the accuracy of the eye witness and lack of one, and that you are falsely being accused.
 We will question the accuser motives and look for prior history of such behavior of falsely accusing others.